Tr1pl3x/personalWebsite1.0/README.md

 # personalWebsite1.0

-## First attempt at HTML, CSS, and Javascript
+## First attempt at HTML & CSS

-This is my first time trying to code in html, css and javascript to show my portfolio.
+This is my first time trying to code in HTML and CSS to show my portfolio.

+deployed by github.